EricPlayZ/DL2FOVOverhaul/README.md

 Changes made to the config file are constantly refreshed in the mod, so you can edit the config file while the game is running.
 If you want to regenerate the config file, delete it and it will automatically create a new file.

+## Does this work with Multiplayer?
+This hasn't been tested, so try it at your own risk.
+It does not directly modify game files, so the game does not detect the game being modified, but there might be an anti-cheat that I don't know about, so again, if anyone is brave enough to try, go ahead and tell me the results, I will update this section afterwards.

 ## This isn't working anymore, what do I do?
 Pointers unfortunately usually change every game update.
 To prevent this, there is something called pattern scanning, which searches for a pattern of bytes which should hopefully not change every game update.
 I'll update the mod in the future with this, to prevent having to update the mod every time the game gets updated as well.